 10.2 Energy Manager Termination Events .

-Energy Manager may terminate this Agreement if any of the following events occur (collectively, the “Energy Manager Termination Events”): (i) a payment default arising under this Agreement or any Implementation Agreement in respect of an undisputed payment obligation by Owner that is not cured within thirty (30) days, after Owner has received written notice by Energy Manager of such default; (ii) a voluntary dissolution, bankruptcy, winding up or liquidation in respect of Owner is commenced by Owner; (iii) an involuntary dissolution, bankruptcy, winding-up or liquidation in respect of Owner is instituted against Owner, that is not stayed, dismissed or terminated within ninety (90) days after commencement; (iv) an Insolvency Event occurs in respect of Owner; (v) Owner has failed to perform any of its material obligations hereunder (other than a payment default covered by (i) above) or otherwise is in material breach of this Agreement and such failure or breach has continued unremedied (x) for a period of thirty (30) days following notice from Energy Manager demanding cure of such failure or breach or (y) if such cure cannot be reasonably accomplished within such thirty (30) day period, within such longer period of time required for cure, but in any case not in excess of ninety (90) days following notice from by Energy Manager demanding cure of such failure or breach (or such shorter period of time of time as may be necessary to avoid the imposition of governmental or regulatory penalties or the loss of a Permit), provided that Owner has commenced such cure within the thirty (30) day period and diligently pursues such cure; (vi) any transfer of or other change in the direct or indirect ownership of any legal or beneficial interests in the Owner if, following such transfer or change, InterGen North America LP does not own directly or indirectly at least twenty-five percent (25%) or more of the legal or beneficial interests in the Owner; (vii) InterGen North America LP ceases to hold directly or indirectly at least fifty percent (50%) or more of the Voting Power in Owner; (vii) Initial Train Substantial Completion has not occurred by [date].
+Energy Manager may terminate this Agreement if any of the following events occur (collectively, the “Energy Manager Termination Events”): (i) a payment default arising under this Agreement or any Implementation Agreement in respect of an undisputed payment obligation by Owner that is not cured within thirty (30) days, after Owner has received written notice by Energy Manager of such default; (ii) a voluntary dissolution, bankruptcy, winding up or liquidation in respect of Owner is commenced by Owner; (iii) an involuntary dissolution, bankruptcy, winding-up or liquidation in respect of Owner is instituted against Owner, that is not stayed, dismissed or terminated within ninety (90) days after commencement; (iv) an Insolvency Event occurs in respect of Owner; (v) Owner has failed to perform any of its material obligations hereunder (other than a payment default covered by (i) above) or otherwise is in material breach of this Agreement and such failure or breach has continued unremedied (A) for a Period of thirty (30) days following notice from Energy Manager demanding cure of such failure or breach or (B) if such cure cannot be reasonably accomplished within such thirty (30) day period, within such longer Period of time required for cure, but in any case not in excess of ninety (90) days following notice from by Energy Manager demanding cure of such failure or breach (or such shorter Period of time of time as may be necessary to avoid the imposition of governmental or regulatory penalties or the loss of a Permit), provided that Owner has commenced such cure within the thirty (30) day Period and diligently pursues such cure; (vi) any transfer of or other change in the direct or indirect ownership of any legal or beneficial interests in the Owner if, following such transfer or change, InterGen North America LP does not own directly or indirectly at least twenty-five percent (25%) or more of the legal or beneficial interests in the Owner; (vii) InterGen North America LP ceases to hold directly or indirectly at least fifty percent (50%) or more of the Voting Power in Owner; (vii) Initial Train Substantial Completion has not occurred by [date].

 10.3 Termination Procedure .